chattanooga-yinyanghouse/chattanooga-yinyanghouse.github.io/NODE-APP/src/content/news-events/chinese-herbal-medicine-for-rhinosinusitis.md

 # slug should be title lowercase with hypens and date
 # example this-pages-title-2025-02-31
 slug: chinese-herbal-medicine-for-rhinosinusitis-2025-04-17
-# author should be whomever, just single name Abby, John, etc.
+# author should be whomever, just single name in quotes "Abby", "John", etc.
-author: Abby
+author: "Abby"
 # SEO Data (always changed)
 description: "Research comparing the effectiveness of antibiotics to Chinese herbal medicine for acute and chronic rhinosinusitis"
 # IMAGES can be blank